logicent/crudle/README.md

 ### Roadmap
 _Now:_
 - [ ] Email sending with attachment option for documents and reports
-- [ ] Email templates and email digest of recent business activity
+- [ ] Email templates and email digest of recent user activity
 - [ ] Improve all the end-user system tools options and performance

 _Next:_